 (B) Federal child support incentive distribution.

-(2) Incentive payments distributed by ODJFS to the CSEA are based on estimates of the amount of incentives Ohio will receive from HHS during the FFY .
+(2) ODJFS distributes incentive payments to the CSEA each month based on the estimated annual incentive payment amount Ohio receives from HHS during the federal fiscal year (FFY).

-(a) If the estimated amount exceeds the actual amount earned by the state and a deficiency exists, ODJFS will adjust the CSEA allocation in the succeeding months.
+(a) ODJFS adjusts the CSEA incentive payment if the estimated amount exceeds the actual amount earned by the state and a deficiency exists.

 (C) Federal child support incentive use.

-(1) In accordance with section 5101.23 of the Revised Code and 45 C.F.R.
-305.35 , the CSEA shall spend funds only for allowable Title IV-D expenditures.
+(1) The CSEA shall spend funds only for allowable Title IV-D expenditures, in accordance with section 5101.23 of the Revised Code and 45 C.F.R.
+305.35, as in effect December 9, 2014.
 A request to spend incentives on activities not eligible for funding under the Title IV-D program may be submitted to ODJFS.
 ODJFS will review the request and may submit the proposal, as appropriate, to HHS for approval.

 Promulgated Under: 119.03